ShiJbey/RePraxis/README.md

     .Run( db, new Dictionary<string, string>() { { "?other", "lee" } } );
 ```

+More examples are available under the `tests` directory.

 ### Query Operators

 - `not <sentence>`: Checks if a sentence is not present in the database